It’s 2019. By now, the vast majority of businesses understand that having a website is a crucial factor in their success.

 Like many CMS platforms that use a drag-and-drop website builder, Wix is very limited from an SEO point-of-view.
 In fact, Wix recently came under fire from the SEO community following its Super Bowl advert that claimed “Wix ‘SEO Wiz’ lets you grab those top search results”.
 Yes, it offers the ability to customise basic SEO elements such as title tags, meta descriptions, H1 tags, alt text and so on, but that’s about it.
 The lack of customisation from a HTML perspective is also extremely restrictive for SEO, which again is a common theme for all drag-and-drop website builders.

 This B2B CMS platform has become one of the most popular marketing tools of the last decade.
-Not only does it offer an all-in-one marketing suite, but the full tool also includes a Sales Hub to manage prospects, as well as a Service Hub to help connect with clients and
+Not only does it offer an all-in-one marketing suite, but the full tool also includes a Sales Hub to manage prospects, as well as a Service Hub to help connect with clients and optimise the quality of your business’ customer service.

 The main USP of Hubspot is that it literally does everything – it offers a comprehensive CRM platform, a website builder, the ability to manage lists, create landing pages, automate ‘workflows’, manage email marketing campaigns and even schedule social media posts.
 And this is just a snapshot of the countless features this platform offers.
 With so many features, it eliminates the need to use many of the popular digital marketing tools, instead managing your marketing operations from one central platform.
 For such an advanced tool it’s also surprisingly easy to use.
 The UI is clean, modern and very intuitive, even for beginners.
 And if you do struggle to get used to the platform you could always take one of its many in-depth training courses or contact customer support, which is well-known for being at a high standard.